Are solar panels worth it in the UK?

 The average system exports around 34% of the solar electricity it generates, as there are plenty of days throughout the year when it produces more than you can use, even with a battery.

-🛡️ Protect yourself from rising energy costs
+🛡️ Solar can protect you from rising energy costs

 The price of household energy is set to stay high for years to come – but thankfully, solar panels can lessen the impact by providing you with a free source of electricity.